easonyang1996/CS-CO/README.md

 ./eval.sh
 ```

 The model weights of Transpath and SimCLR-ciga can be found from [Xiyue-Wang/TransPath](https://github.com/Xiyue-Wang/TransPath) and [ozanciga/self-supervised-histopathology](https://github.com/ozanciga/self-supervised-histopathology) respectively.
+Please download and put them in `./linear_eval/` if you want to test the performance of Transpath and SimCLR-ciga.

 **4. Ablation**